jbrubake/pcal/doc/ReadMe.txt

            The 'man pcal' page should be treated as the authoritative reference for detailed aspects of 'pcal' operation.

-      5) Documentation changes:

-         - Added a new section ("Guidelines for Application Maintainers") to the end of this file.

-           It's intended to document the necessary process of releasing a new version of 'pcal' and/or 'lcal'.

-      6) Of interest to 'pcal' hackers and installers:
+      5) Of interest to 'pcal' hackers and installers:

          - Made a major change to 'pcal' design.